agnesdeng/mixgb/docs/reference/nhanes3.md

 A data frame of 500 rows and 6 variables.
 Three variables have missing values.

-- HSAGEIR:
+- age_months:

-  Age at interview (screener) - qty (months).
-An integer variable from 2 to 11.
+  Age at interview (screener), in months.
+An integer variable ranging from 2 to 11.
+The original variable name in the NHANES III dataset is `HSAGEIR`.

-- HSSEX:
+- sex:

-  Sex.
-A factor variable with levels 1 (Male) and 2 (Female).
+  Sex of the subject.
+A factor variable with levels `Male` and `Female`.
+  The original variable name in the NHANES III dataset is `HSSEX`.

-- DMARETHN:
+- ethnicity:

-  Race-ethnicity.
-A factor variable with levels 1 (Non-Hispanic white), 2 (Non-Hispanic black), 3 (Mexican-American) and 4 (Other).
+  Ethnicity of the subject.
+A factor variable with levels `Mexican-American`, `Other Hispanic`, and `Not Hispanic`.
+The original variable name in the NHANES III dataset is `DMAETHNR`.

-- BMPHEAD:
+- head_circumference_cm:

-  Head circumference (cm).
+  Head circumference, in centimetres.
 Numeric.
+The original variable name in the NHANES III dataset is `BMPHEAD`.

-- BMPRECUM:
+- recumbent_length_cm:

-  Recumbent length (cm).
+  Recumbent length, in centimetres.
 Numeric.
+The original variable name in the NHANES III dataset is `BMPRECUM`.

-- BMPWT:
+- weight_kg:

-  Weight (kg).
+  Body weight, in kilograms.
 Numeric.
+The original variable name in the NHANES III dataset is `BMPWT`.

 ## Source